 Apple's office suite, sometimes referred to as iWork, includes Pages (word processing), Numbers (spreadsheets), and Keynote (presentations). iWork is comes for free with the purchase of an Apple iPad or iPhone.
 You can download the latest versions here: Pages, Keynote, Numbers.

-Read more about Apple's iWork apps:
+Read more about Apple's mobile iWork apps:

 Syncing options for Microsoft Office

-You can collaborate on documents, editing them at the same time as colleagues - you need to tap a share button in the upper left of the toolbar to invite others to access the document.
+When online, you can collaborate on documents, editing them at the same time as colleagues - you need to tap a share button in the upper left of the toolbar to invite others to access the document.
 Note that it doesn't update in real time, though, so you may refresh and find a paragraph you were working on has moved.

 Word for iPad and iPhone